Geodemographics and the University of East London

 Professor Allan J. Brimicombe JP PhD CGeog FRGS FGS FAcSS

 GP prescription data is a valuable source of information

-Allan Brimicombe recently published an article about how he used GP prescription data, and P² People & Places, to map the prescribing of medication used to treat Schizophrenia and similar psychotic illnesses in England.
-The article also explores how the prescribing of these medications has changed over the last 5 years.
+Allan Brimicombe has published an article about how he used GP prescription data, and P² People & Places, to map the prescribing of medication used to treat Schizophrenia and similar psychotic illnesses in England.
+The article also explores how the prescribing of these medications has changed over the course of 5 years.